 What is heroin addiction?

-For somebody to have an addiction to heroin, they will be unable to perform daily tasks or function without using heroin and prioritize heroin use above other commitments to friends, family, employment or education.
-A person will feel a psychological and physical dependence on the drug and experience a range of distressing and uncomfortable side effects, which can prevent a person from stopping using the drug, despite wanting to and making attempts to stop.
+For somebody to have an addiction to heroin, they will be unable to perform daily tasks or function without using heroin; they will prioritize heroin use above other commitments to friends, family, employment, or education.
+A person will feel a psychological and physical dependence on the drug and experience many distressing and uncomfortable side effects.
+This dependence can prevent a person from stopping using the drug, despite wanting to and making attempts to stop.

 Side effects of heroin abuse

-Heroin has three times the strength of morphine and effects take place within minutes of either smoking, snorting or injecting the drug.
-The user will feel a ‘euphoric rush’, which means the individual will feel completely at peace, several users have described it as similar to ‘floating on a cloud’.
-Following the initial ‘rush’, users have also reported experiencing hot flushes, drowsiness, suppressed appetite or need for human interaction.
-These effects make heroin one of the most addictive, illegal drugs and appear to offset all negative side effects.
+Heroin has three times the strength of morphine and its effects take place within minutes of either smoking, snorting, or injecting the drug.
+The user will feel a ‘euphoric rush’, which means the individual will feel completely at peace; several users have described it as similar to “floating on a cloud.”
+Following the initial rush, users have also reported experiencing hot flushes, drowsiness, suppressed appetite, or need for human interaction.
+These effects on the brain make heroin one of the most addictive illegal drugs.

 Using heroin can also bring a wide range of negative side effects such as:

 - Abscesses and collapsed veins due to injections

 - Serious infections and diseases as a result of sharing or using dirty needles, such as infections of the heart lining and HIV/AIDS, hepatitis B and C